risd-gd/babybindery/_posts/2016-10-25-unit4_overview.md

 * How to stretch a canvas for a painting

+### VIDEO SPECS

+A two minute (or less) video: QuickTime FORMAT (.MOV; H.264; 720p)

+Movies should ideally be less than 100MB, with dimensions no larger than 1280 x 720.

+Movies larger than 250MB will be rejected.

+Movies should follow this naming convention: Student Name_Instructor.mov

+This information should also appear on a title card at the beginning of your film.
+Schedule:

+FINAL videos given to John Sunderland (3rd floor) on **Monday, Nov.
+7th** before 3pm.

 ## Readings

 * [Essay on the Importance of Time.
 By M. Sanjeeta](https://drive.google.com/open?id=0BzGo6I72eF2HZ2JveUZyUmprbEk)